paulfoley/Udacity_Nanodegree-Full_Stack/Blog/README.md

 ### Run the Application Locally

 To run the application using the local development server, we'll use `dev_appserver.py` which is included with the [Google Cloud SDK](https://cloud.google.com/sdk/docs/).
-From within the directory where `app.yaml` configuration file is located, start the local development server with the following command:
+From within the directory where the `app.yaml` configuration file is located, start the local development server with the following command:

 `dev_appserver.py .`

 The local development server is now running and listening for requests on port 8080.
-Visit `http://localhost:8080/` in your web browser to view the app.
+Visit `http://localhost:8080/` in a web browser to view the app.

-The development server can be running while modifying application.
-The development server watches for changes in your source files and reloads them if necessary.
+The development server can be running while modifying the application.
+The development server watches for changes in the source files and reloads them if necessary.

 ### Deploy the Application